toiletman74/nqasm/README.md

 # How to use

-1. Open a command prompt and run the command
+1. Open a command prompt and run the command:

 *<newserv.exe location> disassamble-quest-script --bb <quest.bin location>* (replace the --bb with whatever version of pso you're making the quest for)